davidellavalle/Amazon-Ecommerce/README.md

 ### Web Scraping

 One of best way to know your competitor is to look at what they show publicly on their websites.
-There are so much informations like product details, prices, customer reviews, product seller information etc. which can help you understand your competitor's business in a great extent.
+There are so much informations like product details, prices, customer reviews, product seller information etc. which can help understand the competitor's business in a great extent.
-To gather data from websites, you need to learn Web scraping which is basically a technique of extracting relevant information from websites.
+To gather data from websites, we used a technique called Web scraping which is basically a technique of extracting relevant information from websites.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/73824871/110249141-e9c70400-7f74-11eb-8e48-4b057a87ce37.png">
 </p>

+This process can be manual (tedious and redundant) or fully automated thanks to entire ecosystems of multiple tools and libraries built for this extraction process.
+The steps for a succesfull Web scraping are the following:
+ - Figure out what is needed to be extracted and locate the information on the webpage.
+ - Send a request to the HTTP or website you are targeting.
+ - The server processes the request and if legitimate we can then read and extract the HTML or CSS of the page
+A deep knowledge of HTML is not needed, the foundation will be enough, know what the unique attributes are, ids, classes etc..., navigate the dom(documnet object model - model or tree of layout for a website, how is the data structured?)
+- The Information is then saved in the set variables - beautifulsoup is the library that can be used for parsing information